Soft Flutr

 Overall, the resources listed don’t generally uphold the level and version of inclusivity and representation we’re working to foster at Soft Flutr.
 But it’s the best on offer (for free) on the internet at the moment (that we know of).
 It is a simple truth that not all men have penises and not all women have vulvas.
 Trans, non-binary, and BIPOC people while not very represented here, are beautiful and deserving of quality representative sex ed!

-Acknowledgements
+Creator Acknowledgements

 We want to extend our deepest gratitude to the incredible educators, filmmakers, animators, and creators whose videos appear on this site.
 Your work is thoughtful, brave, generous, and deeply impactful.
 This platform would not exist without your creativity, dedication, and the knowledge you’ve chosen to share with the world.
 Go check them and out and support their work!
+We're not affiliated with any of these creators!
+We included them because we love their work!

 Building Self-Esteem